 Service teams are a crucial part of any business.
-It is them that fulfill customer requests and ensure a positive end user experience no matter the circumstances.
+They fulfill customer requests and ensure a positive end-user experience no matter the circumstances.
 However, managing such teams can be tough as there is a need to control a vast flow of customer requests and ensure they are dealt with in a timely manner.
-Implementing Kanban for service teams can be a great way of creating a steady flow and ensuring steady delivery.

 Typical service team